Who is it issued by and how can I contact them?

 When do I have to declare it?

-You do not have to declare it after it is spent except for an occupation exempt from the Rehabilitation of Offenders Act, i.e. working with children.
-Before it is spent, you will need to declare it, when asked, to employers, insurance companies and others.
+You do not have to declare it after it is spent except for an occupation exempt from the Rehabilitation of Offenders Act, like working with children.
+Before it is spent you’ll need to declare it, when asked, to employers, insurers and others.

 Is it disclosed on DBS checks?

 Yes, it will be disclosed on both standard and enhanced checks.
 Once it becomes spent, it won’t be disclosed on a basic check.

 Extended Determinate Sentence (EDS)

 If the court assesses an individual to be dangerous, they may be sentenced to an extended sentence.
 The extended sentence is a determinate sentence comprising a custodial term plus an extended period on licence.

 The extra period on licence in the community will be determined by the judge based on the ‘length of time considered necessary for the purposes of protecting members of the public from serious harm’.
 The period should not exceed 5 years for a specified violent offence and 8 years for a specified sexual offence.
 The total of the custodial term and the extended licence must not exceed the maximum penalty for the offence.